cs-ed/edtech-plan-afrewin/README.md

 ### Application

 In an effort to help ensure that teachers will meet the auditing requirements of the course, the College Board has endorsed curricula for AP Computer Science Principles.
-These preapproved curricula have been developed by organizations that are expert in computer science and education, from Apple and Microsoft to Code.org or Tynker.
-Golden Valley has chosen to adopt the AP Computer Science Principles curriculm available on CodeHS.
+These pre-approved curricula have been developed by organizations that are experts in computer science and education, from Apple and Microsoft to Code.org or Tynker.
+Golden Valley has chosen to adopt the AP Computer Science Principles curriculum available on CodeHS.
 Per the College Board website:

 > "With a unique focus on creative problem-solving and real-world applications, the CodeHS AP Computer Science Principles curriculum gives students the opportunity to explore important topics of computing.
 Students use their own ideas and creativity, build artifacts of personal value, and develop an interest in computer science that will foster further endeavors in the field."
 (College Board, n.d.)